davelunt/BGSbook/course/BGSmanual.md

+# BGS course manual

-Understanding how to do well with the course
+## Understanding how to do well with the course

 Welcome to BGS.
 Each lab week will have a separate lab manual with all the details and instructions you need.
 This is a guide to the BGS course